States consider ‘safe injection sites’ to prevent overdoses

-She awoke to the screams of her friends who fumbled to administer doses of naloxone, which reversed the overdose and pulled Collins back from near death.
-She has seen dozens of friends wake up from overdoses, and known dozens more that never did.
+She awoke on the floor, her friends screaming as they fumbled to administer the overdose-reversing naloxone, which pulled Collins back from near death.

+Collins, now 33 and clean from heroin, has seen dozens of friends wake up from overdoses, and known dozens more that never did.

+“I don’t make friends anymore because I don’t want to see anyone else die,” she said.

 The snowballing death toll has pushed lawmakers in Colorado, New Mexico and Nevada to consider joining New York and Rhode Island in allowing what are often called “safe injection sites.”
 Also called “overdose prevention centers,” these are places where people can use drugs under the supervision of trained staff who could reverse an overdose if necessary.

-Lawmakers in Colorado’s Democrat-controlled Legislature are set to discuss the controversial proposal Wednesday as the measure faces steep odds amid broad backlash from police, Republicans, and lingering questions about whether the sites are even legal in the United States.
+Lawmakers in Colorado’s Democrat-controlled Legislature began discussing the controversial proposal Wednesday in a packed committee hearing.
+The measure faces steep odds amid broad backlash from police, Republicans, and lingering questions about whether the sites are even legal in the United States.

 The idea of sanctioning the use of drugs including heroin and methamphetamine on these sites — an about-face from the long-waged war on drugs — has garnered stiff pushback.

-“You’re basically sending a message that, ‘Hey, it’s okay to do this,’ which has a negative impact on the users’ health, it encourages the drug dealer, and then it still provides that danger to the rest of the community,” said Colorado Rep. Gabe Evans, a Republican and former police officer.
+“You’re basically sending a message that, ‘Hey, it’s OK to do this,’” said Colorado Rep. Gabe Evans, a Republican and former police officer.
+That not only imperils the health of drug users, Evans argued, but encourages dealers and invites crime that threatens nearby residents.

 But proponents argue it’s an imperative first step to tackling drug use, with many repeating a one-argument refrain.